imarshio/springboot-demo/demo-spring-framework/README.md

     /**
      * Create a new {@link AnnotationConfigServletWebServerApplicationContext} that needs
-     * to be populated through register (a method in this class that i didn't show) calls
+     * to be populated through register (a method in this class that I didn't show) calls
      * and then manually refresh ( another method).
      */
     public AnnotationConfigServletWebServerApplicationContext() {